 One common way to use promoter reporter constructs is to subject cells carrying the construct to a stimulus of interest and observe how this affects reporter expression.
-This will provide the researcher with information about the promoter's tissue specificity and regulation by different transcriptional activators/repressors, hormones, kinase cascades etc. Or, one can perform an expression assay with different promoter variants to observe how changes in the promoter sequence affect reporter expression.
+Or, one can perform an expression assay with different promoter variants to observe how changes in the promoter sequence affect gene expression.